oracle-samples/netsuite-commerce/README.md

-This is a repository of code samples for NetSuite SuiteCommerce and SuiteCommerce Advanced, as well as a developer site providing additional information on how to develop on these products.
+This is a repository of code samples for NetSuite SuiteCommerce and SuiteCommerce Advanced.
 The snippets show how the code works; they are not official features or modules for SuiteCommerce.

 ## Dependencies